iobroker-community-adapters/ioBroker.radar2/README.md

 * UWZ Weather warnings for the area where ioBroker is set to
 * Uses arp-scan and ping on network as only expernal programs, everything else is internal to nodejs.
 * The adapter works also without root rights but some configuration actions are required before installation
+* Each item can now configured with individual time before it goes away or it can be disabled as well.

 If you put a `-` at the end of a name the device will not be counted in the _notHere or _isHere.